 Ex: I have started working for this company last week.
 I still feel like a fish out of water.

-Straight from the horse’s mouth – to have an information from someone who’s directly involved.
+Straight from the horse’s mouth – to have information from someone who’s directly involved into something.

 Ex: “How did you know that Julia won’t come to the meeting?”
 “I heard it straight from the horse’s mouth.”